Dementia and power of attorney

 It is vital that you set up a Lasting Power of Attorney sooner rather than later, and while you are still mentally capable of doing so.
 If you are injured or develop an illness that may leave you mentally incapacitated and you do not have a Lasting Power of Attorney in place, you run the risk of forcing your loved ones into potentially long, distressing and delayed court battles as they seek to take control of your finances.

 Can you appoint more than one person to have power of attorney?

 You can have as many attorneys as you like, but for administrative ease, we suggest that you have no more than four.
 You can also appoint replacement attorneys.

 Are there different types of Lasting Power of Attorney?

-Lasting Power of Attorney’s dealing with property and financial matters are used to pass the power of attorney over to a family member or someone you trust so they can make decisions for you and on your behalf about financial issues.
-They would be then allowed to make decisions regarding selling your house, dealing with any benefits, your bank accounts or investments on your behalf.
+Lasting Power of Attorney dealing with property and financial matters are used to pass the power of attorney over to a family member or someone you trust, so they can make decisions for you and on your behalf about financial issues.
+They would be then allowed to make decisions regarding selling your house, dealing with any benefits, your bank accounts or investments.
 They would also be allowed to pay bills on your behalf.

 The Lasting Power of Attorney that deals with health and welfare aspects, such as where you live, whether in care or otherwise, what you can eat and even the clothes you wear.

 The major difference between the two-Lasting Power of Attorney’s is that the financial affairs Lasting Power of Attorney can be used whilst the person still has the mental capacity to deal with these affairs themselves – if they chose so.
 The health and welfare Lasting Power of Attorney only comes into effect when the person loses that capacity.